ron-from-nl/TinyPass/README.md

 ### Groups

 Optionally, Secrets can be members of a "Group" selected from a list.
-The group selection list is editable and non-existent groups are automatically added to the user's groups, making group management a breeze.
+The group selection field is editable and non-existent groups are automatically added to the user's groups, making group management easy.

 ### Search

-The interface has a good Search Engine that also searches deep into the Fields of your Secrets, optionally filtered by Group, so you can find your Secrets in an instant (SQL wildcards "_" and "%" are supported).
+Search within Secrets and Fields, optionally filtered by Group, so you can find your Secrets in an instant (SQL wildcards "_" and "%" are supported).

 ### Sort